COMP4020: the story so far

 The crit covers both the product and the agentic process that produced it.
 How did you use the agent?
 Where did you have to intervene?
 What did you learn about working this way?

-I ran a similar model for years in the ANU Laptop Ensemble course—swap “web prototype” for “musical instrument” and “agentic workflow” for “sonic palette” and you’re most of the way there.
+I ran a similar model for years in the ANU Laptop Ensemble course.
+Swap “web prototype” for “musical instrument” and “agentic workflow” for “sonic palette” and you’re most of the way there.

 This ties into the course’s commitment to radical openness: students can see each other’s source repos, clone them, poke around, and remix each other’s work.
 One of the weekly provocations will probably require exactly that—take someone else’s previous prototype and build on it.
 The idea is that openness accelerates learning in the same way it does in open source: you get better faster when you can see how other people solved the same problem.

-Here’s the honest part: nobody really knows the right way to do agentic coding yet.
+On theory, honestly, nobody really knows the right way to do agentic coding yet.
 I surveyed the emerging landscape—Regehr’s “zero degrees of freedom”, Harper Reed’s spec-driven development, Jesse Vincent’s Superpowers framework, the Deer Valley retreat consensus, Geoffrey Huntley’s Ralph Loop—and the picture is of a field still finding its footing.
 Part of what excites me about COMP4020 is that it’s a distributed experiment: 100–200 students road-testing these nascent theories and reporting back on what actually works.

 - Rapid Prototyping for the Web—the founding post, course description and learning outcomes